vantonyan/pico-micropython-examples/Load_Cell/Readme.md

 This code was tested with reference weight and load cell rated for 1Kg.
 The .
-The error reading was below 0.1% of full scale.
+The error reading was below 0.1% of full scale (lerss than 1g).
+We used the kit (https://amzn.to/3w6VKDc) from amazon that includes HX711 module and 1Kg load cell for testing the code.

 HX711 board connections to Raspberry Pie Pico: